The-Plottwist/Arch-setup/README.md

 # Arch-setup
-A custom installer script for archlinux.
+A single file and fully customizable installer script for archlinux.